 If you’re the only role in the production, a simple statement of your name is just fine.
 Example: “Hi, this is David H. Lawrence XVII.”

 If you’re auditioning for more than one role, add the role to your slate.
-Example: “Hi, this is David H. Lawrence XVII as your announcer,” or “Hi, this is David H. Lawrence XVII as the customer.”
+Example: “Hi, this is David H. Lawrence XVII as your announcer,” or “Hi, this is David H. Lawrence XVII as Guy #2.”

 If you’re auditioning for a production in which there are more than one roles that are being cast with your gender, then also add the role to your slate.
 For instance, if you’re a woman, and there are three roles for women and two for men, make sure to say which role your audition is for.

-(And, of course, never include more than one audition in an MP3 file – they may not know there’s more to listen to after hearing the first audition.)
+(And, of course, unless they ask you to, never include more than one audition in an MP3 file – they may not know there’s more to listen to after hearing the first audition.
+If they ask you to, make sure to briefly mention that in your slate: “Hi, this is David H. Lawrence XVII with three takes as Salesman.”)

-When slating for a character read, don’t slate in character, and don’t slate in your normal voice – rather, slide into your character.
+Advanced tier strategy: when slating for an animation or video game character read, don’t slate completely in character, and don’t slate in your normal voice – rather, try sliding into your character’s voice.
 Example: “(in normal friendly voice) Hi, this is David H. Lawrence XVII (begin to morph into a grizzled military commander) as General Mordecai Howitzer.”

 You can also tail slate (slating at the end of the audition), especially for longer auditions and for auditions where the casting entity warns you not to slate.
 This is a bit shortsighted on their part, but you want to accomodate.
 So, launch right into your audition, and at the end, offer this: “I’m David H. Lawrence XVII as your announcer.”

-Finally, the one aspect to always remember about your slate: no matter what audition is for, and no matter what the tone of the audition, be it happy, serious, dark, comical, a luxury read, whatever…put a nice smile on your face and make your slate friendly and nice.
-Your slate is your first impression: let them know you’ll be a dream to work with, not surly, or entitled, or arrogant. make your slate friendly and nice, and help them say “yes” to booking you.
+Finally, the most important aspects to remember about your slate: no matter what audition is for, and no matter what the tone of the audition, be it happy, serious, dark, comical, a luxury read, whatever…put a nice smile on your face and make your slate friendly and nice.
+Your slate is one of the most overlooked, thrown-away, yet important pieces of your audition real estate.
+It is your first impression, so use your slate to let them know you’ll be a dream to work with, not surly, or entitled, or arrogant.
+Make your slate friendly and nice, and help them say “yes” to booking you.

 Hope this helps.